barry4356/pathfinder_campaigns/wotr/p1/TheElvenEntanglement.md

 on their turn and to fight the fiendish tree instead.
 If they succeed they can draw the cohort Vinst from the box.
-- Any cards encountered that have an animal trait are instead replaced with a carnivorous stump
+- Any cards encountered that have an animal trait are instead replaced with a carnivorous stump.
+- There are multiple Tangle Trap henchmen in the scenario.
+The check to defeat these traps is not a combat check, so the only weapons that help are ones with a "slashing" trait.

 ##
 ### Links